Virat-py/trading-model/README.md

 # trading-model

-Tried to make a ML model to predict buy/sell of stock, using Techical Analysis Indicators as parameters.
+- Tried to make a ML model to predict buy/sell of stock, using Techical Analysis Indicators as parameters.
-Very Low Correlation found -> Price cannot be used to predict price Technical Analysis is Stock Astrology 😭
+- Very Low Correlation found -> Price cannot be used to predict price
+- Technical Analysis is nothing but Stock Astrology 😭